-Most of our residents are employed outside the Township with close proximity to the Cities of Charlevoix, Petoskey, East Jordan and Boyne, as well as the Village of Elk Rapids.
+Most of our residents are employed outside the Township with close proximity to the Cities of Charlevoix, Petoskey, East Jordan and Boyne City, as well as the Village of Elk Rapids.
 US 31 provides easy access from Norwood to these population and employment centers.
 Norwood is considered a bedroom community.
-The largest employment sector is within the Township is recreation/tourism based.
-The Township's median household income is \$59,500.
+In 2019 the Township's median household income was \$63,125.